North Marion High School (Oregon)

 North Marion High School is a public high school in Aurora, Oregon, United States.
 The school is part of the North Marion School District with all four schools being located on the same campus.
 The school draws students from the cities of Aurora, Hubbard, and Donald as well as the communities of Broadacres and Butteville.

+New construction

+In November 2017, voters passed a $42 million bond that would go towards renovations district-wide and would also go towards a new North Marion high school building.
+Construction of the new building began in 2019 and finished in 2021.

 Academics

-The school earned a 4 (out of 5) in its report card grading for the 2013-2014 school year, meaning more than 70 percent of students met or exceeded standards on the Oregon Assessment of Knowledge and Skills.
-North Marion High School's completion rate was 94.8 percent, and its four-year graduation rate was 78.6 percent.
+The school earned a 4 (out of 5) in its report card grading for the 2013-2014 school year, meaning more than 70% of students met or exceeded standards on the Oregon Assessment of Knowledge and Skills.
+North Marion High School's completion rate was 94.8%, and its four-year graduation rate was 78.6%.

-OAKS testing scores

-2013-2014 North Marion High School test scores: